White Mulberry: Benefits, Dosage, Side Effects, Drug Interactions, And Other Important Information

 The right amount of white mulberry to take depends on the intended therapeutic use, the supplement’s type (such as leaf extract, fruit extract, or whole leaf powder), your age, weight, and general health, as well as other factors.
 Although there is no standard dosage for white mulberry, the following recommendations can be taken into account for particular applications:

-1. Control of Diabetes: The standard dose of white mulberry leaf extract is 500 to 1000 mg daily, preferably before meals, is the standard dosage for controlling blood sugar levels.
+1. Control of Diabetes: The standard dose of white mulberry leaf extract is 500 to 1000 mg daily, preferably before meals, is the standard dosage for controlling levels.
 Before beginning any supplements, it is necessary to check blood glucose levels carefully and speak with a healthcare provider.

 2. Cardiovascular Health: Some studies have recommended a daily intake of 500 mg of white mulberry leaf extract or 1 to 3 grams of dry leaves brewed into tea to enhance cardiovascular health.